This 2018 Korean review discussed aspects of the hypothalamus and aging:

 Almost all of the details discussed were from rodent studies.

-I favor the “unintended consequence” explanation of aging.
+I favor the “unintended consequence” explanation of hypothalamic associations with aging.
 As detailed in How to cure the ultimate causes of migraines? and its references, the hypothalamus is a brain structure that lacks feedback mechanisms for several of its activities.

 This structure develops shortly after conception and has an active prenatal role.
-The hypothalamus plays its part in getting us developed and ready to reproduce, with several feedback loops being evolutionarily unnecessary.
+The hypothalamus plays its part in getting us developed and ready to reproduce, with certain feedback loops being evolutionarily unnecessary.

 The hypothalamus perfectly illustrates the point of: